National Cancer Institute

 PDQ® Pediatric Treatment Editorial Board.
-PDQ Childhood Hematopoietic Cell Transplantation.
+PDQ Pediatric Hematopoietic Stem Cell Transplant and Cellular Therapy for Cancer.
 Bethesda, MD: National Cancer Institute.
 Updated

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use within the PDQ summaries only.
 Permission to use images outside the context of PDQ information must be obtained from the owner(s) and cannot be granted by the National Cancer Institute.
 Information about using the illustrations in this summary, along with many other cancer-related images, is available in Visuals Online, a collection of over 2,000 scientific images.

 Based on the strength of the available evidence, treatment options may be described as either “standard” or “under clinical evaluation.”
 These classifications should not be used as a basis for insurance reimbursement determinations.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

 More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
 Questions can also be submitted to Cancer.gov through the website’s Email Us.